Jamboree Questions & Answers

 All activities at camp (even arts and crafts supplies) are included in the price.
 Occasionally, off-site events, such as a golfing trip, are charged separately.

 There is no tuck shop at camp.
-Those wishing to buy additional snacks, drinks or clothing typically make the trip into Haliburton.
+Those wishing to buy additional snacks or clothing typically make the trip into Haliburton.